Al-Karmah offensive: Government forces

 The Anbar offensive is a broad coalition of different fighting forces officially led by the government's Iraqi Security Forces (ISF) They are assisted by Hashed al-Shaabi (or Popular Mobilisation Brigades), an Iraqi government-controlled umbrella group mainly composed of volunteer Shiite militias, but which also has incorporated hundreds of Sunni fighters.
 The brunt of the fighting in Anbar has been done by Iraqi police forces backed by local wealthy Sunni tribes who have been reluctant to permit the ISF or the Shiite brigades entering Ramadi because of the historical animosity between the Sunni and the Shia.

 Initially it was reported that 10,000 Sunni tribal fighters would join the Iraqi government forces.
 By 9 May, 1,000 tribal recruits had joined the Iraqi forces at their base in Amiriyat al-Fallujah, for a new estimated potential total of "as many as 6,000" tribal fighters.

 The Iraqi forces also received air support from Operation Inherent Resolve, a US-led coalition operation against IS in Syria and Iraq which has operated in Anbar since October 2014.
-Australia, Belgium, Canada, Denmark, France, Jordan, Netherlands, United Kingdoms RAF and United States have all flown bombing missions in Operation Inherent Resolve.
+Australia, Belgium, Canada, Denmark, France, Jordan, the Netherlands, the United Kingdom's RAF and the United States have all flown bombing missions in Operation Inherent Resolve.